New tools to improve performance

-To prove your content is driving results for your company or clients, you track all of the go-to metrics for measuring content success highlighted here in our recent report.
+To prove your content is driving results for your company or clients, you track all of the go-to metrics for measuring content success highlighted in this report.

-In this latest report, more than 60% of marketers ranked “leads” as the most important KPI for measuring the success of their content marketing program.
+What’s interesting is that in this report, more than 60% of marketers surveyed ranked “leads” as the most important KPI for measuring the success of their content marketing program.

-The results: 22 unique metrics you can track to measure and prove ROI when the go-to metrics don’t provide as much detail as you need, plus a list of metrics that help you continuously improve an already-successful content marketing operation.
+As a result, we identified 17 metrics you can track to measure and prove content marketing ROI when the go-to metrics don’t provide as much detail as you need.

 If you’re tracking traffic but aren’t sure how to translate that into generated revenue, tracking leads but aren’t sure how many of those leads turn into sales, or tracking conversions but aren’t sure how often the catalyst for those conversions was content, these metrics may help.